Press

-Galante Design Studio Launches Atlas Obscured Collection of ‘Mapped’ Chairs in Harvard Sq.
+Galante Design Studio Launches Atlas Obscured Collection of ‘Mapped’ Chairs in Harvard Square

 September 3, 2024